How to Prepare

 - Client health status

-Familiarize yourself with the following NCAS Blueprint to further understand the components of the assessment.
+Review the NCAS Blueprint to understand the components of these assessments better.

 Computer Based Assessment (CBA)